preethi110/Flutter-JSON-RW/README.md

 # FLUTTER-JSON-RW

 This Flutter project implements a product catalog app that allows users to view a list of products, filter products by category, and input quantities.
-The app is designed to be visually appealing, with professional design elements incorporated.
+The app is designed with professional design elements.

 # Description: